fizipan/basic-typescript/README.md

 ## Setup

-1. include the script you want to run which is located in the `dist` . folder, Example
+1. include the script in the HTML you want to run which is located in the `dist` . folder, Example

 ```html
 <!-- Add yout file javascript in folder dist when you done compile -->